netanelc305/picoCTF-2019/Forensics/c0rrupt/README.md

 ![](corrupt4.png)

-using ```pngcheck``` we can see there is a problem with the CRC calculation in chunk PHY, we have the value 495224f0 instead 38d82c82, let's try to change it.
+using ```pngcheck``` we can see there is a problem with the CRC calculation in chunk PHY, we have the value 495224f0 instead 38d82c82, let's try to change it, and run pngcheck again.

 ![](corrupt5.png)